kits-ab/gakusei/README.md

 #### Running ELK on Docker

+Before running Docker, uncomment one of the commands in the `Dockerfile`.
+It does not matter which one, but lets go with the first.

-To start up the Elastic stack on Docker we need two commands:
+Then start up the Elastic stack on Docker using these two commands:
 1. docker-compose build
 2. docker-compose up

+Now comment the first command and uncomment the second command in the `Dockerfile`, then build and run Docker again using the two commands above.

 **Note 4:** You must run both commands after any changes that you make.
+You can shut down the docker containers with `ctrl + c` and start it up again only with the second command and you should still have the data in Elasticsearch.

 #### Inspecting the containers